Horizontal coordinate system

 Horizontal coordinates use a celestial sphere centered on the observer.
 Azimuth is measured eastward from the north point (sometimes from the south point) of the horizon; altitude is the angle above the horizon.

 The horizontal coordinate system is a celestial coordinate system that uses the observer's local horizon as the fundamental plane to define two angles of a spherical coordinate system: altitude and azimuth.

 Therefore, the horizontal coordinate system is sometimes called the az/el system, the alt/az system, or the alt-azimuth system, among others.
 In an altazimuth mount of a telescope, the instrument's two axes follow altitude and azimuth.

 Definition

 This celestial coordinate system divides the sky into two hemispheres: The upper hemisphere, where objects are above the horizon and are visible, and the lower hemisphere, where objects are below the horizon and cannot be seen, since the Earth obstructs views of them.
-The great circle separating the hemispheres is called the celestial horizon, which is defined as the great circle on the celestial sphere whose plane is normal to the local gravity vector (the vertical direction).
+The great circle separating the hemispheres is the celestial horizon, which is defined as the great circle on the celestial sphere whose plane is normal to the local gravity vector (the vertical direction).
 In practice, the horizon can be defined as the plane tangent to a quiet, liquid surface, such as a pool of mercury, or by using a bull's eye level.
 The pole of the upper hemisphere is called the zenith and the pole of the lower hemisphere is called the nadir.

 The following are two independent horizontal angular coordinates: